opencontainers/runtime-spec/config-linux.md

-# Linux-specific Container Configuration
+# <a name="linuxSpecificContainerConfiguration" />Linux-specific Container Configuration

 This document describes the schema for the [Linux-specific section](config.md#platform-specific-configuration) of the [container configuration](config.md).
 The Linux container specification uses various kernel features like namespaces, cgroups, capabilities, LSM, and filesystem jails to fulfill the spec.

-## Default Filesystems
+## <a name="configLinuxDefaultFilesystems" />Default Filesystems

 The Linux ABI includes both syscalls and several special file paths.
 Applications expecting a Linux environment will very likely expect these file paths to be setup correctly.